suriyun-production/mmorpg-kit-docs/docs/pages/000-changelog.md

+## 1.66 (2021-06-05)
+### Bug Fixes
+- Fix missing parameters in `UICharacterStats` -> `CharacterStats.GetText` which is cause of wrong stats listing.
+- Fix empty text when text wrapper/input field wrapper awake.
+- Fix wrong item index in `UINpcDialog` -> `uiSellItemDialog`.
+- Fix wrong aim direction when select itselft and attack.
+- Validate hit index when simulate attack to avoid hacking.

+### Improvements
+- Summoned monsters can buffs summoner, there is new `summonerBuff` settings in `MonsterCharacter` game data.
+- Add `IsImmune` state to `DamageableEntity`, while this is `TRUE` it won't receives damage.
+- Change entity title setting, all kinds of entity will have `entityTitle` and `entityTitles` settings, if value in `syncTitle` is null or empty it will use those settings.
+- Add `availableClasses` setting to `EquipmentRequirement`, now developer can set more than one kind of character class which will able to equip item.
+- Add `isOverrideCharacteristic` and `overrideCharacteristic` to `BaseMonsterCharacterEntity` use them to override `MonsterCharacter`'s `Characteristic` setting.
+- Change how LAN player's storage items saving, it will be saved locally, not on host.
+- Delete `GetDamageEffectTransform` function from `IDamageInfo`, it's not necessary because all character animations will be played both on server and client.
+The older version won't play any animation but it has to change because character's hitbox has to update as same as clients.

+* * *

 ## 1.65f (2021-05-31)
 ### Skill structure changes
 Now it will pass target entity object ID to use skill function, `targetObjectId` parameter was added to `BaseSkill` -> `ApplySkillImplement`, `CanUse` functions.